fduran/Linux-and-Security-snippets/README.md

 Collection of Bash scripts and notes related to Linux server management and security.
 List of snippets

+<a href="https://gist.github.com/4543001">Python script to test/monitor if a Django site using authentication is up</a>
 <a href="https://gist.github.com/4514042">Linux "Too many files open" error</a>
 <a href="https://gist.github.com/4271982">Apache2 optimization</a>
 <a href="https://gist.github.com/4271967">Apache Redirect Subdomain to port</a>